Steven Gluzband: Film and television

 In the first decade of the 21st century, Gluzband was heard on MTV's Road Rules and was staff trumpeter for Nickelodeon's Blue's Clues.
 In addition Steven's trumpet solos were featured in the films Mad Hot Ballroom (2005) and Happy Accidents (2000).

 Present

-Gluzband has been a member of Johnny Pacheco's band since 2006 and currently leads his own latin-jazz ensemble “Hot House”, whose debut 2008 release, “Cuban Tribute to Charlie Parker” was included in five categories in the Grammy awards.
+Gluzband was a member of Johnny Pacheco's band from 2006 until his passing, and currently leads his own Latin jazz ensemble Hot House, whose debut 2008 release, Cuban Tribute to Charlie Parker, was nominated in five categories for the Grammy Awards.

-Gluzband's latest recording "Hot House @ Street Level" received a Global Music award.
+Gluzband's latest recording, Hot House @ Street Level, received a Global Music Award.